jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/.ipynb_checkpoints/MT_wk0_Colab-checkpoint.md

 Let's practice making a new Jupyter notebook and reading in some data

-* Create a folder to contain the files for this course (perhaps on your Desktop)
+* Create a folder to contain the files for this course in your Google Drive
     * Create a subfolder for today's session (perhaps call it 'IntroSession')
     * Using the file browser pane in JupyterLab, navigate to 'IntroSession'

-* Download the example notebooks from the session (the sections on the For loop) into your folder 'IntroSession'
+* Open one of the example notebooks from the session (eg the sections on the For loop) in Colab and save it to your folder 'IntroSession'

-* Create a new blank Jupyter Notebook**
+* Create a new blank Jupyter Notebook in Colab

 * Add a code block to import the relevant Python libraries
     * You can copy-paste this from one of my example notebooks

 * From Canvas, download the example data file 'ExampleData.csv'
-    * Save it in the folder IntroSession
+    * Upload it to Google Drive and save it in the folder IntroSession
     * You can open ExampleData.csv in a text editor (such as TextEdit) to have a look at it
     * Alternatively, you could open it in Excel or Numbers -
         * You may need to tell Excel that it is 'comma delimited' - In Excel, you open the App first, then do File-->Import, select 'ExampleData.csv' and click through the import options til you see 'delimited'; select 'comma'

-* In your Jupyter Notebbook, use the following code to load the data as a `Pandas` dataframe:
+* In your Jupyter Notebook on Colabb, use the following code to load the data as a `Pandas` dataframe:

 `cats = pd.read_csv('ExampleData.csv')`
 <br>